siftware/live-connect/README.md

 *Testing* needed.

-If you end up using this as a base and flesh some more of the content methods out feel free to submit a pull request.
+If you end up using this as a base and flesh some more of the content methods out, feel free to submit a pull request.

-##Author
+## Author

 I'm [Darren Beale](http://beale.rs) ([@bealers](http://twitter.com/bealers))

-##Credit
+## Credit

  There are a couple of other OneDrive/LiveConnect classes that I have borrowed ideas from:

   - [Anuradha Jayathilaka's live-api-php-class](https://github.com/astroanu/live-api-php-class) which I couldn't get working
   - [Jonathan Lovatt's php-skydrive] (https://github.com/lovattj/php-skydrive) which I didn't try to get working but I did nick the TokenStore idea from

-##Licence
+## Licence

  This package is released under the [MIT Licence](http://opensource.org/licenses/MIT)